 Honestly, how many sports require their players to wear a cap and a belt as part of their uniform?
 There is a unique design to baseball players’ looks.
 The short pants and long socks give players a lean, lanky look.
 The shirts are loose and relaxed, and the cleats are tough and aggressive.

-The equipment can be as bare bones as a bat and ball or as elaborate as a major league game.
+The equipment can be as bare-bones as a bat and ball or as elaborate as major league-approved equipment.
 When I played backyard games, we used windows, trees, and fence posts as bases.
 We had one dented aluminum bat and a tennis ball as our game ball so that the fielders wouldn’t need to use gloves.
-There was no pitcher’s mound.
-The pitcher moved up close for smaller players and further away for larger, more experienced players.
-Balls typically weren’t hit foul, but plenty of missed swings ended up across the street in the bushes, halting play until the piece of round, green felt was located among the similarly colored leaves.
-It was a far cry from the precisely lined infields and professionally landscaped outfields that the big leaguers use, but it didn’t lessen the fun in the least.

 Still, there is nothing like buying your first glove.
 You try on dozens before you find the one that you want.
 It’s stiff and reeks of that musty, leathery smell.
 You pound your fist into its deep palm and tighten the knots on the laces.
 When you get home, you oil it, place a ball inside, and wrap them in a rubber band.
 The next day, it’s loose and form fitting and ready to catch flies and grounders.